codeballet/pdsnd_github/README.md

 ### Project Title: Git Udacity Exam Project

 ### Description:
 The project is my Udacity exam project for learning version control using git.
-It displays a small series of git operations that simulates a coding project.
+The project displays a small series of git operations that simulates a coding project.

 ### Files used
 bikeshare.py